11 Tips on Making And Selling WordPress Themes

-- Try to build a fanbase in social media platforms including YouTube, Facebook, and Twitter.
+- Try to build a fanbase on social media platforms including YouTube, Facebook, and Twitter.

-Each one of the strategies we mentioned here works in different way and their intensity also differs.
-For example, the influencer marketing and product submission on different marketplace works better than marketing yourself.
+Each one of the strategies we mentioned here works in a different way and their intensity also differs.
+For example, influencer marketing and product submission on different marketplaces work better than marketing yourself.
 So, we would like to say that you should try all of the above to achieve the best result possible.